robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 ## Linearity
 For any real number $c$ and any finite sequences $a_{1}, a_{2}, \ldots, a_{n}$ and $b_{1}, b_{2}, \ldots, b_{n}$,
 $\sum_{k=1}^{n}\left(c a_{k}+b_{k}\right)=c \sum_{k=1}^{n} a_{k}+\sum_{k=1}^{n} b_{k} .$

+# Bounding Summations
+Here are some of the most frequently used methods for bounding the summations that describe the running times of algorithms.